GoogleCloudPlatform/python-docs-samples/healthcare/api-client/fhir/README.rst

         conditional-update-resource
                             Updates an existing resource specified by search criteria.
-        patch-resource      Updates part of an existing resource.. conditional-patch-resource
+        patch-resource      Updates part of an existing resource. conditional-patch-resource
-                            Updates part of an existing resource..
+                            Updates part of an existing resource.
         search-resources-get
                             Searches resources in the given FHIR store using the searchResources GET method.